1. Why use this guide?

 There is also some correspondence describing individual examples of changes of name in:

-The London Gazette can be searched by name for any references to changes of name.
+The London Gazette can be searched by name on The Gazette website for any references to changes of name.

 The Royal College of Arms has records relating to Royal licences.
 From 1783, applications for a Royal licence were either made through, or required a report from the college.
 Use their enquiry form to request more information.